Preview

 Plagiarism, Fabrication, or Falsification of Data

-In the event of detection of author misconduct, plagiarism, fabrication, or falsification of data, the editors will follow the COPE guidelines.
+In cases of author misconduct, plagiarism, fabrication, or falsification of data, the editorial board follows the COPE guidelines.

 Error Correction and Article Retraction

-If errors are discovered in the text of an article that affect its interpretation but do not distort the presented research results, they may be corrected by replacing the article's PDF file and noting the error in the article file itself and on the article's page on the journal website.
+If errors are discovered in the text of an article that affect its interpretation but do not distort the presented research results, they may be corrected by replacing the PDF file of the article and noting the error in the article file itself and on the article page on the journal's website.

-If errors are discovered in the text of an article that distort the research results, or in cases of plagiarism, or if the author(s) are found to have engaged in misconduct involving falsification and/or fabrication of data, the article may be retracted.
-The retraction may be initiated by the editors, the author, an organization, or an individual.
+If errors are discovered in the text of an article that distort the research results, or in cases of plagiarism, or if the author(s) engage in dishonest behavior involving falsification and/or fabrication of data, the article may be retracted.
+The retraction may be initiated by the editorial board, the author, an organization, or an individual.

 A retracted article is marked with the "Article Retracted" symbol, and information about the reason for the retraction is posted on the article page.
 Information about the retraction is sent to the databases in which the journal is indexed.